-Obama slams Senate GOP health care proposal
+Obama swipes at, but doesn't name, Trump

 This fall, Obama is due to appear more, holding events for Democrats running in an off-election year, including gubernatorial candidates in New Jersey and Virginia.

-The two men have not spoken since the handoff of power on Inauguration Day, and their relationship is marked more by animosity than a shared respect at having both held the same office.

-On Wednesday, Obama is expected to address the importance of supporting global development initiatives, including those highlighted by the Gates Foundation in their report.

-The "Goalkeepers" report assesses a set of indicators pegged to the Global Goals, targets set by the United Nations in 2015 focused on reducing poverty and improving health.
+The event where he appeared Tuesday was organized to unveil a new "Goalkeepers" report that assesses a set of indicators pegged to the Global Goals, targets set by the United Nations in 2015 focused on reducing poverty and improving health.
 The report tracks statistics on child mortality, HIV rates and other areas to identify areas of need and single out successful methods for success.

 Other speakers at Tuesday's event include Canadian Prime Minister Justin Trudeau, with whom Obama enjoyed a friendship while in office, and Malala Yousafzai, the Pakistani female education activist.